Brismuth-Apps-LLC/bulk-texter-lite/README.md

 5. Click on "Load Unpacked"
 6. Navigate to the extracted project folder from step #2 and select the folder `src`
 7. That's it!
 It should be installed locally now.

+#### Firefox
+Visit https://addons.mozilla.org/en-US/firefox/addon/bulk-texter/ in your browser and click "+ Add to Firefox"

 ### Update it
 To update the extension, follow the above installation instructions again, making sure to choose the correct extracted project folder in step #6.